Santiago Courses Taught in English: Academic Information

 Required Courses

-All Syracuse students must take the Signature Seminar and one of the following Spanish classes:
+All Syracuse students must take the Signature Seminar and one of the following Spanish classes.
+(Click on the course numbers for course descriptions.)

 Signature Seminar: Contemporary Issues in Chile and Latin America